-- § 3.8.2.1 For single unit accounts the service charges may be prorated to the nearest one-half month in which the connection is approved. - § 3.8.2.2 For multiple unit accounts the service charges may be prorated to the nearest week in which the connection is approved. - § 3.9 Installment Payment for SDCs. - § 3.9.1 The District may approve payment of SDCs in twenty (20) semi-annual installments secured by a lien on the property upon which the new or increased development is to occur, or to which connection is to occur, including interest on the unpaid balance. - § 3.9.2 The District shall provide application forms for installment payments, which shall include a waiver of all rights to contest the validity of the lien, except for the correction of computational errors. - § 3.9.3 The District reserves the right to reject any application for installment payments. - § 3.9.4 Requirements and procedures for installment payments of the SDC shall be in accordance with the following: - § 3.9.4.1 A person requesting installment payments shall demonstrate the person's authority to allow imposition of a lien on the property and that the person's interest in the property is adequate to secure payment of the lien. - § 3.9.4.2 Any eligible person requesting the installment plan shall at the time of the application for connection submit to the District an installment application on a form provided by the District. - § 3.9.4.3 The applicant, at the time of application and at applicant's expense, shall order a preliminary title report for the property that would be subject to the lien from a title insurance company doing business in Clackamas County, Oregon, and provide it to the District. - § 3.9.4.4 The applicant, at applicant's expense, shall furnish the District with a current statement of amount due to each lien holder disclosed by the preliminary title report, the tax assessor's statement of true cash value, and, for property proposed for improvement, an MAI appraisal (Member Appraisal Institute), certified by the appraiser, as to the estimated fair market value upon completion of the proposed improvement.
-The applicant shall answer such questions as the District deems proper regarding the applicant's ability to make the installment payments, as well as any other lien holder.
-The applicant also authorizes the District to contact other lien holders regarding applicant's payment history.
+- § 3.8.2.1 For single unit accounts the service charges may be prorated to the nearest one-half month in which the connection is approved. - § 3.8.2.2 For multiple unit accounts the service charges may be prorated to the nearest week in which the connection is approved. - § 3.9 Installment Payment for SDCs. - § 3.9.1 The District may approve payment of SDCs in twenty (20) semi-annual installments secured by a lien on the property upon which the new or increased development is to occur, or to which connection is to occur, including interest on the unpaid balance. - § 3.9.2 The District shall provide application forms for installment payments, which shall include a waiver of all rights to contest the validity of the lien, except for the correction of computational errors. - § 3.9.3 The District reserves the right to reject any application for installment payments. - § 3.9.4 Requirements and procedures for installment payments of the SDC shall be in accordance with the following: - § 3.9.4.1 A person requesting installment payments shall demonstrate the person's authority to allow imposition of a lien on the property and that the person's interest in the property is adequate to secure payment of the lien. - § 3.9.4.2 Any eligible person requesting the installment plan shall at the time of the application for connection submit to the District an application for installment payments on a form provided by the District. - § 3.9.4.3 The applicant, at the time of application and at applicant's expense, shall order and provide to the District a preliminary title report for the property that would be subject to the lien from a title insurance company doing business in Clackamas County, Oregon. - § 3.9.4.4 The applicant, at applicant's expense, shall furnish the District with a current statement of any amount due to each lien holder disclosed by the preliminary title report, the tax assessor's statement of true cash value, and, for property proposed for improvement, information on which to base the estimated fair market value upon completion of the proposed improvement.
+The applicant shall answer such questions as the District deems necessary to determine the applicant's ability to make the installment payments together with payments to any other lien holder.
+The applicant authorizes the District to contact other lien holders regarding applicant's payment history.